-Jobseeker's Allowance is paid weekly in arrears by way of Electronic Information Transfer (EIT) and collected in a post office, by cheque or by Electronic Fund Transfer (EFT) directly into the person's bank account.
+Jobseeker's Allowance is normally paid weekly in arrears by way of Electronic Information Transfer (EIT) and collected in a post office, by cheque or by Electronic Fund Transfer (EFT) directly into the person's bank account.

 Decisions on the choice of payment method are administrative.
 Most payments are made by EIT.
 Payment may be made by cheque in special circumstances e.g. if it is a more suitable payment method for the person and the facility is available.
-Casual workers are paid by EFT/cheque, payment for casual workers by EFT is expected to be made available on a phased basis.
+Casual workers are paid by EFT or Cheque.